nishantvarma/resources/README.md

 A carefully selected collection of learning resources for those who are interested in computer science and mathematics.

+# General

+- Art of Doing Science and Engineering: Learning to Learn – Richard Hamming, Bret Victor
+- How to Solve It – George Pólya

 # Computer Science

 - Computer Science: An Interdisciplinary Approach – Robert Sedgewick, Kevin Wayne